SebGadzinski/PlantersHandbook-IOS/PlantersHandbook/README.md

+## Running Project

-# How To Run
+# Prerequisite
 Ensure CocoaPods is installed on your computer

 https://cocoapods.org/

+Install Xcode (Must have a mac or Virtual Machine)

-Generate pods required for the workspace
+# Generate pods required for the workspace

+Ensure Folder location is : PlantersHandbook-IOS/PlantersHandbook

+Open Terminal

-pod install
+Type Command : pod install

-Run the application
+# Run On Xcode

+Open xcode and open

+PlantersHandbook.xcworkspace

 Go to xcode click run button